Left: Andrew Hogg, Jamie Pace, Luke Dimech, Jordi Cruyff, Steve Borg, Roderick Briffa.

 The promising Sacha Borg briefly interrupted Valletta’s growing assurance with a jinking run that took him into the City box but Briffa tracked back to intercept the cross.

-At the other end, Anonam did well to cut out Briffa's ball as Floriana were struggling to cope with City's incursions down the right.
+At the other end, Anonam did well to cut out Briffa’s ball as Floriana struggled to cope with City’s incursions down the right.

 When Ghebru capitalised on a rushed clearance by Steve Bezzina, danger lurked for Valletta as the winger glided past Dimech in the box before aiming a pass to Caruana who was crowded out by the City defenders.